 The opt-out is used so frequently in the UK that many argue that the 48-hour limit is ineffective.
-For this reason, and because the limit on working hours is quite unpopular with employers, some people think that the 48-hour limit may be removed altogether following Brexit.
+It remains to be seen whether the new government will make any changes to this.

 What is 'working time'?

 The regulations define working time as when someone is 'working, at [their] employer's disposal and carrying out [its] activity or duties'.